amazon-riverbgc/TROCAS/AppTODOs.md

 ## Completed

+- 2020-9-23: Add a range slider to manually set the parameter value min and max, with a toggle (checkbox) to switch from fixed (global values) to manually set.
 - 2020-9-20:
   - Fixed. - `mbdata_dielcoll_df` `agg_dct` operations: Including `date_time` mean in `agg_dct` results in "DataError: No numeric types to aggregate".
 Investigate it.
   - (Done earlier) Add global min-max range to each parameter.
 (Done 9/20) Add capability to plot using global, fixed min-max, while also allowing a floating, self-scalable range (what's currently happening by default)